September 1, 2020

 essentially overhead as darkness falls.

-sunset has signaled the beginning of a
+overhead at sunset has signaled the

-new school year.
+beginning of a new school year.

-September 13, 2020
+September 13, 2021

 Look for the Great Square of